This post may contain affiliate links. You can read my full disclosure here.

 Obviously I knew about morning sickness before I ever got pregnant.
 But what I didn’t know was just how long it would last at one time.

-I thought it was something that would suddenly come on and then you run to the bathroom and feel better a few minutes later.
-I didn’t realize you may never feel better.
+I thought it was something that would suddenly come on and then I’d run to the bathroom and feel better a few minutes later.
+I didn’t realize this is not always the case.

 Once it came on for me, it lasted for about 3 days straight (with a few occasional other days mixed in).
 I wasn’t constantly vomiting, but I had to move slowly or I felt like I would.

 I also had to leave work early those days and just lay in bed.
 Hopefully you work somewhere you can call in sick if you need to.
 Because believe me, the drive to work did not help matters!

 If you do have to work while you are feeling this way, lay your head down on your desk for a few minutes if you can, sit down more often, and pray that your boss and co-workers will be understanding.

 All things considered, I had it pretty easy.
 I now know that many women are sick non-stop for months on end or even throughout their entire pregnancy.
 If you are one of these women, I feel for you!

 Morning sickness also does not just happen in the morning but can be all day and all night long.
 However, it is pretty common to wake up in the morning not feeling so good because you haven’t put any food in your stomach all night.
 Keep some crackers next to your bed to munch on before you ever get out of it in the morning to help.

 First Trimester Surprise #5 You’re not really eating for two